strugee/filter-other-days/README.md

 ### What are the system requirements?

-This program is designed to require only a POSIX environment.
+This program is designed to require only a POSIX environment for its core functionality.
 GNU `seq` was required until version 1.1.0, but this has been fixed.

+The `-d` option does not work under POSIX because it is impossible to implement without extensions.
+It is available on systems with GNU `date -d` or BSD `date -r` semantics; these are feature-tested at runtime.
+You can determine whether `-d` is available by examining the help output - it will not be shown if you can't use it.

-That being said, this program was tested on a GNU userland (though with `dash` as `/bin/sh`), so there may still be dependencies on GNU extensions.
+That all being said, this program was tested on a GNU userland (though with `dash` as `/bin/sh`), so there may still be dependencies on GNU extensions.
 If you find any such dependencies, they will be considered bugs.
 Please [file these][file a bug] in the bug tracker.

 If you want to run the test suite, you also need Bash and `faketime`.